UPCOMING EVENTS

 from local and international NGOs.
 While we cannot affirm categorically

-that the crisis could have been avoided, closer attention to events in the
+that the crisis could have been avoided, closer attention to events

 region -- and to warnings by human rights organizations -- could have